 Exemplary service: This award is for individuals who have provided longstanding, exemplary service to students and to the PNACAC organization throughout his or her career.
 Individuals engaged in college advocacy work after retiring from a career in college counseling or admissions are also eligible to receive this award.

 There are a wide range of opportunities to exhibit and sponsor portions of the annual conference.
 Online registration is available now!
 Please view our exhibitor and sponsorship opportunities today!
 Your sponsorship allows you and your company an opportunity to connect with 300-400 PNACAC members and the conference committee is excited for your partnership.
-If you have any questions, please contact Sarah Weiss, Vendor Chair.
+If you have any questions, please contact Erin Eichten, Vendor Chair.

 PNACAC serves the states of Alaska, Idaho, Montana, Oregon and Washington by promoting ethical standards and providing resources to our members and colleagues who guide and empower students as they prepare for college admission.
 Our goal is to ensure every student in the Pacific Northwest has access to informed, engaged, and ethical college admission professionals in public and independent secondary schools, community-based organizations, community colleges and public and independent four-year colleges and universities.